-If you’ve spent any time outdoors, you know traditional (and USDA/FDA-approved) food safety rules can be tough to follow.
+If you’ve spent any time outdoors, you know traditional (and USDA-/FDA-approved) food-safety rules can be tough to follow.
 Spilled your trail mix on the ground?
 Five-second rule.
 Ran out of fuel for your Coleman stove?
-Oh, well — burgers are supposed to be pretty pink, right?
+Oh, well — burgers are supposed to be pink in the middle, right?

 Rule 1: Rules can be bent a little — but only by the right person

 “Healthy adults who are weekend and backcountry warriors probably aren’t following the USDA/FDA/CDC recommendations because they aren’t practical for many backcountry situations,” says Wall.
 “The risk of acquiring a foodborne illness is much lower if you are a relatively healthy individual taking minimal steps to keep your food safe.”